 - The beans come in very large bags which can go stale

 If you are the kind of person torn between coffee and tea, this fusion is perfect for you.
-Tieman’s is a fusion of a variety of products, including arabica, Rooibos red tea, Matcha green tea, and Goji berry powder.
-Arabica beans have been scientifically proven to contain relatively low acid levels compared to other beans, such as Robusta.
+Tieman’s is a fusion of various products, including arabica, Rooibos red tea, Matcha green tea, and Goji berry powder.
+Arabica beans have been scientifically proven to contain relatively low acid levels than other beans, such as Robusta.
 The Arabica beans are sourced from Central and South America, guaranteeing 100% purity of the beans.